-- In situations where there have been a significant and sustained improvement in performance, the formal performance management process will end. - o The staff member should be advised of the decision in writing.
+- In situations where there have been a significant and sustained improvement in performance, the formal performance management process will end. - The staff member should be advised of the decision in writing.

-A First Warning
+A First Written Warning

-- o In situations where there have not been a significant and sustained improvement in performance, the formal performance management process will be extended, and a formal warning issued in writing, with the reasons for it, along with any appropriate recommendations. - The line manager must review the formal performance improvement plan again, set new timeframes, and make any other appropriate adjustments such as a review of targets and any support measures etc.
+- In situations where there have not been a significant and sustained improvement in performance, the formal performance management process will be extended, and a formal warning issued in writing, with the reasons for it, along with any appropriate recommendations. - The line manager must review the formal performance improvement plan again, set new timeframes, and make any other appropriate adjustments such as a review of targets and any support measures etc. - An outcome letter will be provided stating the sanction, date for the next review meeting and details of the objectives.